Anna Reeves Counselling

 My profile on ACC’s Find Support website can be found here: Anna Reeves Counselling Ltd

-As a team, we specialise in working with males, females, LGBTQIA2+, prisoners, older adults, and young people under the age of 18.
+My team specialises in working with adult males, females, prisoners, those who identify as LGBTQIA2+, older adults, and young people under the age of 18.
 We treat every client as a whole person and consider other needs, such as neurodivergence, gender identification, sexual identification, social needs, et cetera, when making an assessment of any client’s presentation.
 Our organisation is committed to meeting the needs of LGBTQIA2+, Rainbow, Takatāpui and Irawhiti communities in a manner that acknowledges and celebrates the heterogeneity of the communities themselves.
 We are committed to meeting the needs of tāngata whaiora who identify as Māori.

 Accepting new providers

-I am accepting new providers onto my contract from 3 February 2025 on a case-by-case basis, depending on our service needs.
-If you are a registered counsellor, psychotherapist, clinical psychologist, psychiatrist, occupational therapist, physiotherapist, dietician, speech language therapist, nurse or cultural advisor looking to provide services for ACC Sensitive Claims, please contact me on 021305532 or annareeves.counselling@gmail.com
+I am accepting new providers onto my contract on a case-by-case basis, depending on our service needs.
+If you are a registered counsellor, psychotherapist, clinical psychologist, psychiatrist, social worker, occupational therapist, physiotherapist, dietician, nurse, speech language therapist, or cultural advisor looking to provide services for ACC Sensitive Claims, please contact me on 021305532 or annareeves.counselling@gmail.com

-I’m no longer taking new ACC Sensitive Claims clients myself, but I can complete Specialist Cover Assessments where required.
+I am no longer providing therapy to new clients myself, but I can complete Specialist Cover Assessments where required.
 A Specialist Cover Assessment in the Sensitive Claims Service is a formal clinical evaluation used to determine whether a person meets the criteria for ACC cover for mental injury resulting from sexual abuse or assault.
 I provide a clinical opinion on whether the mental injury is causally linked to the Schedule 3 event(s), which is essential for confirming cover eligibility.

 I specialise in assessing female survivors of intimate partner abuse and gendered violence.
-I also specialise in assessing male survivors of sexual violence, people with extensive histories of criminal, aggressive and/or sexually harmful behaviour, and substance use disorders.
-I have a special interest in the expression of Complex PTSD, dissociative disorders and personality disorders in incarcerated populations.
+I also specialise in assessing male survivors of sexual abuse, people with extensive histories of criminal, violent and/or sexually harmful behaviour, and clients with serious and complex substance use disorders.

 You can contact me on 021305532 or annareeves.counselling@gmail.com to request a Specialist Cover Assessment.